tasmania-springtime-banner

 Mexico City – Playa del Carmen (B/D)

-Early flight to Cancun from where we will travel directly to Playa del Carmen on the Yucatán Peninsula’s Riviera Maya.
-Spend the afternoon relaxing, walking white sandy beaches, along the brilliant blue Carribean Shore.
-Dinner included tonight.
+Morning flight to Cancun from where we will travel directly to Playa del Carmen on the Yucatán Peninsula’s Riviera Maya.

 • sun iconDay 10